carina-studio/ULogViewer/ULogViewer/ChangeList.md

 ## Behavior Changes
 + Showing multiple lines of log in viewer has been removed.
++ Initial log profile won't be set to new opened window.

 ## Bug Fixing
 + Minor bug fixing.